juniorsundarCasual/TGT/vault/volume-2.chapter-097.md

 Once the session was finished, the group of kids filed out while continuing their earlier conversations.

-Kano also rose from his heat and closed his book, leaving a dry leaf on the last page he was at to act as a bookmark.
+Kano also rose from his seat and closed his book, leaving a dry leaf on the last page he was at to act as a bookmark.

 Dora also stood up with a dejected frown on her face.
 However, before she could leave Guy called out to her, "Dora!
 Can you please stay back for a moment?"